AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

-**Scenario 11: Search specific assets based on their modified or expiry date**
+**Scenario 11: Search specific assets based on their last modified or expiry date**

 Date constraints allow you narrow down your custom search to a particular period, for example, using the time period search filters.
 To search for the above requirement, type `classic car` in the search bar.
-Select the date range in created date and modified date filters.
+Select the date range in [!UICONTROL Created Date] and [!UICONTROL Last Modified] date filters.

 ![Date filters](assets/date-filters.png)